SRINETHIR/Hardware-Design/README.md

      <li> Non standard verilog coding </li>
 </ol>

+Due to this kind of mismatch in the network in synthesis and simulation, it is important to run GLS (Gate Level Synthesis) and match the expected outputs in the simulation.
+It had to be made sure that there is no synthesis - simulation mismatch due to the various above mentioned reasons.

 <details>
      <summary>
           <h4 id = 'RTL Simulation of ternary_operator_mux.v'> RTL Simulation of ternary_operator_mux.v <h4>